wcko87/rabiribi-map-editing/docs/cutscenes/story_emot.md

 | `F` | Pandora   | `M` | Lilith    | `T` | Miru      | `]` |No Character|
 | `G` | Irisu     | `N` | Vanilla   | `U` | Noah      |     |           |

-### `!T` Select speaking character
+### `!T` Select Speaking Character
 `[!TX]`, where X is replaced by:
-- X: talking character by their conversation ID.
+- X: Conversation ID of talking character.

-### `!E`: Set character emotion
+### `!E` Set Character Emotion
 `[!EXYZ]`, where X, Y and Z are replaced by:
-- X: which emotion part to modify. (from list of emotion parts below)
+- X: Emotion part to modify. (see list of emotion parts below)
-- Y: which character to modify based on their conversation ID.
+- Y: Conversation ID of character to modify.
-- Z: emotion value.
+- Z: Emotion Value.
 Refer to portrait viewer in artbook.

 **Note:** Emotion values usually go from 0-9.
 But emotion values 10 and above can also be used by following the ASCII table. `:` is 10, `;` is 11, `<` is 12 etc.